dappnode/DAppNodeDocs/docs/install.md

 sudo wget -O - https://github.com/dappnode/DAppNode/releases/download/v0.1.21/dappnode_install.sh | sudo STATIC_IP="your static IP" bash
 ```

-When the installation is done and is successful, you will be given a link from where you can download the credentials to connect to your DAppNode.
-You will also see in that page the links to the recommended versions for each OS of the needed OPenVPN client.
-You should download and install an OpenVPN client to open the file downnloadable from the link to connect to the ADMIN UI.
+When the installation is done and is successful,you can connect to your DAppNode by downloading the .ovpn file that you will be able to download from the link / QR show at the end of the installation, just double click in it to open it with a compatible OpenVPN client.
+Here you have the [recommended ones and connection instructions](https://github.com/dappnode/DAppNode/wiki/OpenVPN-Client-Guide)

+Note that for the ovpn to be correctly downloaded from the link given you will need to have the TCP port 8090 opened and that the default port to connect via OpenVPN is 1194 UDP.
+UPnP should have opened them for you if your router has UPnp enabled, if noot you will haave to open them manually.

 Take into account that the chain will take some time to synchronize and you will not be able to perform most of the actions before that.